 The emotional baggage we carry from our childhood into our relationships is the main reason why relationships often fail.
-Emotional baggage are just two words that have masses of implications and is the main reason why relationships fail, particularly when we ignore the fact that we carry baggage.

-We can be forgiven for feeling badly about something we deal with, but we cannot be easily forgiven for how we work through our issues, particularly if other people are on the receiving end of those issues.
+We can be forgiven for feeling badly about something we deal with, but we cannot be forgiven for how we work through our issues, particularly if other people are on the receiving end of those issues.

 When we deal with baggage, we leave very little room for arguments, disagreements, or crossed words, all of which stem from baggage.